 Chief of Staff Leigh Ann Apple Jones is a principal contact with the Tennessee General Assembly and National Association of Attorneys General.
 She also works with the Chief Policy Deputy and director of communications in handling media inquiries.
 Sharon Curtis-Flair is the director of communications and is the primary liaison between the office and the media.

-Solicitor General Bill Young heads the Office of the Solicitor General (OSG) and is charged by the Attorney General with supervision of the office’s appellate work.
+Acting Solicitor General Joseph F. Whalen heads the Office of the Solicitor General (OSG) and is charged by the Attorney General with supervision of the office’s appellate work.
 The solicitor general supervises the drafting of formal opinions before submission to the attorney general and supervises and coordinates the appellate work of the office.
 OSG also oversees all appellate litigation practice in the Tennessee Supreme Court, Court of Appeals, and Court of Criminal Appeals and the United States Supreme Court and Sixth Circuit Court of Appeals.

 Deputy Ruth Thompson runs the Administrative Division, the internal support division of the office.
 Its responsibilities include hiring, budget and fiscal matters, purchasing, information systems, library services, personnel, facilities management, and records management.